jackc/pgxutil/README.md

 # pgxutil

 pgxutil is a collection of utilities for working with [pgx](https://github.com/jackc/pgx).
+They are things I personally find useful and experiments that may eventually be incorporated into [pgx](https://github.com/jackc/pgx).

 ## Package Status

 The API may change at any time or the package may be abandoned.
+It may be better to fork or copy the code into your own projects rather than directly depending on this package.